vegaprotocol/specs/protocol/0032-PRIM-price_monitoring.md

 ### Network

 - `market.monitor.price.defaultParameters`: Specifies default market parameters outlined in the previous paragraph.
 These will be used if market parameters don't get explicitly specified.
-- `market.monitor.price.updateFrequency`: Specifies how often (expressed in seconds) the price monitoring scaling factors should be updated by the risk model.

 ### Hard-coded
 - Vega allows maximum of `5` price monitoring parameter triples in `priceMonitoringParameters` per market.